-- i) Given the amount of rainfall that is experienced in the region that would harbor the landfill site and the likelihood of pollution of land and water if a landfill is subjected to flooding, the applicant shall ensure that the surface water drains at the site are adequate to retain and dispose of the beaviest rains.
-Further, storm drains shall be constructed around the landfill site of the kind capable of withstanding heaviest more cons. - ii) Appropriate leachete capturing measures shall be emplemented.
+- i) Given the amount of rainfall that is experienced in the region that would harbor the landfill site and the likelihood of pollution of land and water if a landfill is subjected to flooding, the applicant shall ensure that the surface water drains at the site are adequate to retain and dispose of the heaviest rains.
+Further, storm drains shall be constructed around the landfill site of the kind capable of withstanding heaviest morsoons. - Appropriate leachate capturing measures shall be implemented.
 Drainage interceptors shall be constructed to capture direct runoff from the landfill site such as to redirect the runoff into